stoicaandrei-blip/stoicaandrei-blip/README.md

 # 💫 About Me:
 I’m a small game dev coding in vs code

 I know c++, sfml and arduino

+The art is made in piskel and the music is from opengameart

 Projects: Tic tac toe game<br>

 Upcoming: Fruit fall